-Since 2010, we have lived overseas.
-First in the republic of Georgia, Tbilisi, followed by Tanzania, Dar es Salaam.
-In 2016, we moved to Bethesda, MD in the USA for my husbands work.
+Since 2010, we have lived overseas, in the republic of Georgia (Tbilisi) and Tanzania (Dar es Salaam).
+In 2016, we moved to Bethesda, Maryland which gave me the opportunity and follow my dream.

 Being in the USA has given me the possibility to follow my dream of becoming a Doula.
 I have always been inspired and touched by birth, the mysticism around birth, and how a newborn baby can change the life experience for parents.
 Meeting a newborn baby for the very first time is still a miracle.
 I look forward to being part of the beginning of a new chapter in your life.